 When F-Log is selected the video looks suitably flat and with the F-Log View Assist seems to do its job pretty well.
 The image still looks a bit flat but you have a good idea of the exposure.

-This C4K (4096 x 2160) video was shot on a pre-production Fujifilm X-T4 running non-final firmware.
+The C4K (4096 x 2160) video below was shot on a pre-production Fujifilm X-T4 running non-final firmware.
 It was shot with in-body image stabilisation (IBIS), Digital Image Stabilisation (DIS) and IS Mode Boost all on.
 The audio was recorded using the internal mic.
 It was shot in MP4 format with Long-GOP compression.

 I like most of Fujifilm’s cameras and the X-T3 is my favourite X-series model.
 Or it was, I think the X-T4 make takes it’s place.
 There’s still lots of testing to do but I reckon it will show that the X-T4 is Fujifilm’s best X-series camera to date.